saros-project/saros/docs/contribute/development-environment.md

 #### Install and Enable Google Java Formatter

-* Install the [IntelliJ Google Java Formatter](https://plugins.jetbrains.com/plugin/8527-google-java-format) **version 1.6** which is available in the IntelliJ plugin repository (search for `google-java-format`) or in the [GitHub Releases](https://github.com/google/google-java-format/releases/tag/google-java-format-1.6).
+* Install the [IntelliJ Google Java Formatter](https://plugins.jetbrains.com/plugin/8527-google-java-format) which is available in the IntelliJ plugin repository (search for `google-java-format`).

-**Important:** If you are using an IntelliJ version newer than 2018.2, the official 1.6 release will not work for you as it's configured to be incompatible with newer IntelliJ releases.
-These compatibility settings were adjusted for later versions of the plugin, but such changes are not available for the 1.6 release.

-To avoid the issue, you can have a look at the discussion on the [PR #395](https://github.com/saros-project/saros/pull/395), where we provide a modified plugin zip and reference the adjusted version of the source code if you prefer to build the plugin yourself instead.

 #### Delegate IDE Action